 Examples of our work

-In Tanzania, SHOPS Plus is working with Edgepoint, Jubilee Insurance, and Vodacom to scale up a mobile phone-enabled private health insurance product, Jamii.
+In Tanzania, SHOPS Plus supported Edgepoint, Jubilee Insurance, and Vodacom to design and pilot a mobile phone-enabled private health insurance product, Jamii.
 It targets low-income households, including people living with HIV.
 Jamii provides benefits to offset costs associated with a hospitalization and offers limited benefits for outpatient care, as a complement to government-sponsored schemes.
-Read more.